 The advantage of piecework is of course that it is easy to measure and that measurement can be made immediately and the payment to the employee made shortly afterwards.

 Performance related pay schemes are generally combined with key performance indicators.
-Taking the PPC operative in the above example, objectives for increased sales in markets the operative is responsible for can be set.
+Taking the PPC operative in the above example, objectives can be set for increased sales in markets that the operative is responsible for.
 An example objective might be a sales increase of 50% in a particular territory sustained over a particular period.

 Implementation is technically and legally complex.

-Management needs if possible to retain the ability to modify the commission and re-negotiate if the incentive is not working.
-That means that if at all possible the commission should not be contractual (or at least able to be ‘re-negotiated from time to time’).
-If management writes to someone stating figures and doesn’t identify limits or constraints, it becomes contractual and the arrangement can only be changed with the employee’s agreement.
-Payment must then be made irrespective of the financial strength of the business.
+The manager needs to retain the ability to modify the commission and re-negotiate if the incentive is not working.
+That means that the commission should not be contractual (or at least able to be ‘re-negotiated from time to time’).
+If the manager writes to someone stating figures and doesn’t identify limits or constraints, it becomes contractual and the arrangement can only be changed with the employee’s agreement.

-Management needs to not be obliged to pay if the business can’t afford it.
+The manager must not be obliged to pay if the business can’t afford it.
 This is a difficult one.
-Alternatively management needs to be sure that any commission is self-funding and that the turnover-minus-overheads can support all commissions so that all commissions promised to all employees can be paid.
+Alternatively The manager needs to be sure that any commission is self-funding and that the turnover-minus-overheads can support all commissions so that all commissions promised to all employees can be paid.